 This location has had an emergency repair to the pipe structures immediately downstream of the SSO event.
 These repairs were in response to a washout caused during the catastrophic rain events that also caused the hydraulic overload on the system.
 The repair of the pipe cost the Authority approximately \$610,000.
-In addition to the emergency repair these pipe structures as well as additional segments were scheduled for rehabilitation as part of the Jester's Lake Rehabilitation Project (Phase 2 and 3) in response to SSES work performed on drainage basin 40.
-The project is estimated to cost the Authority approximately 2.2 million dollars and is scheduled to begin in 2016.
-Once the repairs have been performed, performance flow monitoring will be conducted to determine the efficiency of the SSES effort.
-Results from these activities will be included in the Authority's 2017 Annual Conveyance System Report.
+In addition to the emergency repair these pipe structures as well as additional segments were scheduled for rehabilitation as part of the Jester's Lake Rehabilitation Project (Phase 1, 2 and 3) in response to SSES work performed on drainage basin 40.
+The project is estimated to cost the Authority approximately 2.2 million dollars and began in 2016.
+Phase 1 and 2 are completed and phase three is underway.
+Once all the repairs and rehabilitation have been performed, performance flow monitoring will be conducted to determine the efficiency of the SSES effort.
+There have been no additional SSO events at this location since the current repair work and rehabilitation has been completed.